-- SPEA-H 267 Career Development and Planning (2 cr.) - SPEA-H 466 Public Health Field Experience (1 cr.)
+- SPEA-H 267 Career Development and Planning (2 cr.)
+(P: SPEA-H 124) - SPEA-H 466 Public Health Field Experience (1 cr.)
+(P: SPEA-H 124)

-Each B.S.P.H. student is required to complete an internship experience.
+Each B.S.H.M.P. student is required to complete an internship experience.
 Internships give students an excellent opportunity to apply classroom theory and techniques to real life experiences.
 Students should register for SPEA-H 267 the first semester they are accepted into the program.

-In order for an internship to satisfy the experiential learning requirment (SPEA-H 466), students must:
+In order for an internship to satisfy the experiential learning requirement (SPEA-H 466), students must:

-- Be officially admitted to the School of Public and Environmental Affairs - Earn a passing grade in SPEA-H 267 - Successfully complete a minimum of one class in their major/concentration with a passing grade - · Be in overall good academic standing - Receive internship approval from the Career Development Office before beginning the internship experience students are still required to register for and complete an internship experience.
+- Be officially admitted to the School of Public and Environmental Affairs - Earn a passing grade in SPEA-H 267 - Successfully complete a minimum of one class in their major/concentration with a passing grade - · Be in overall good academic standing - Receive internship approval from the Career Development Office before beginning the internship experience

+All students admitted to SPEA in the fall 2008 and thereafter who have completed either ASCS-Q 299 College to Career III or ASCS-Q 294 College to Career I and ASCS-Q 275 Professional Portfolio Developmentwith a grade of "S" (passing) prior to admission to SPEA are not required to complete SPEA-H 267 Career Development.
+These students are still required to register for and complete an internship experience.
 Specific enrollment instructions and authorization will be provided to these students by SPEA Office of Career Development.

-All students admitted to SPEA in the fall 2008 and thereafter who have completed either ASCS-Q 299 Job Search Strategies for Liberal Arts Students or ASCS-Q 294 Basic Career Development and ASCS-Q 275 Professional Portfolio Developmentwith a grade of "S" (passing) prior to admission to SPEA are not required to complete SPEA-H 267 Career Development.
-These